 Cabbage Soup Ingredients

-- Cabbage- this is cabbage soup, after all!
-I like large pieces, but you can also shred them super thin like an angel hair slaw.
+- Green cabbage- this is cabbage soup, after all!
+I like large pieces of fresh cabbage, but you can also shred them super thin like an angel hair slaw.

 - Carrot– carrot helps to add color and texture.